ken0901/spring-angular-blog/README.md

 * Sign up, Log in with using JWT
 * Create post, show post list, get post by id
 * Validate JWT
+* CORS (Cross-Origin Resource Sharing) - allows a server to indicate any origins (domain, scheme, or port)

 ## Skills
 * Front - https://github.com/ken0901/springboot-angular-blog-frontend